ankane/lockbox/README.md

 #### Types

+Fields are strings by default.
 Specify the type of a field with:

 ```ruby
 class User < ApplicationRecord